 The Draft Regulation also provides for a “dual domestic requirement” on all ISPs, which will require all server, database, management systems and resolution systems of the ISPs to be established in China.
 In addition, ISPs must also be a legal person lawfully established in China.

-The Draft Regulation emphasizes obligations on the part of domain name resolution (DNS) service provider.
-DNS service provider shall not:
+The Draft Regulation emphasizes obligations on the part of the domain name resolution (DNS) service provider.
+The DNS service provider shall not: